Coq Community Survey 2022 Results: Part I

 In this post, we give an introduction to the survey and then provide the first part (out of three planned parts) of a result summary.
 This part is about who is using Coq and in what context.
-See also the second part on how people are using Coq.
+See also the second part on how people are using Coq, and the third part on usage of Coq features, plugins, tools, and libraries.

 We invite the Coq community to provide feedback on our summary as replies to this forum post.
-In particular, we are interested in hearing if something was unclear about survey questions and plots.
+In particular, we are interested in hearing if something was unclear about survey questions and plots or if you have suggestions for improvements or questions you’d like to see answered with the survey data.
+For those who prefer, we also welcome feedback in this Zulip topic.

 The Coq Community Survey 2022 was an online public survey conducted during February 2022.
 Its main goal was to obtain an updated picture of the Coq user community and inform future decisions taken by the Coq team and other Coq ecosystem participants.
 In particular, the survey aimed to enable effective decision making about the development of the Coq software, and also about matters pertaining to Coq ecosystem software maintained by users in academia and industry.